hindu-comm/weblogs/manasataramgini/2016/08/2016-08-31_sulapurue1b9a3asya-vicarae1b8a5.md

 Vidrum picked up the book from Somakhya’s shelf and read out the opening
 vākya: “makaradhvaja-ratibhyāṃ namaḥ । kandarpamusalo vā kāmāyudho vā madanāṅkuśo vā +ānandasya daryā dvāra-bhettā ।” Babhru and Sharvamanyu:
-“Man\!
-This guy Kucumāra wastes no time getting on with business\!”
+“Man!
+This guy Kucumāra wastes no time getting on with business!”

 Sharvamanyu: “Guys may be we should get started to see the historical museum at the university.
 If we leave right away we might get an hour